Pros, cons, costs, and timeline of each option

 Cost & Timeline

-The main cost when choosing to work with an investor is that the investor is not going to be able to pay market value for your house, but a little bit less so that he can make profit.
+The main cost when choosing to work with an investor is that the investor is not going to be able to pay market value for your house, but a little bit less so that he can make a profit.
 So the investor will usually look to buy houses at a discount but it’s pretty much worth it if your property is distressed or if you need to sell fast because you would sell at a discount anyway if it’s distressed and holding the property also costs a lot of money so the discount is there but you save time and time is money.
-For most people, selling at a lower price is worth it when they don’t have to wait a lot of time, pay property tax, insurance and real estate agents commissions.
+For most people, selling at a lower price is worth it when they don’t have to wait a lot of time, pay property tax, insurance, and real estate agents commissions.

 You own a property that you want to sell for 200,000$.
 The yearly taxes are 2,000.
 The insurance is 2000, and maintenance is another 2000$ a year.